hephaestus-ng/hephaestus-ng.github.io/assets.md

 This module represents our resource abstractions that we'll be able to manipulate through Hephaestus.
 It can be any abstraction that you wish to work with as a product line, and have access to our SPL semantics and functionalities described in our code base.

 A new asset is a data type, usually a record, that describes its properties and characteristics, in which we manipulate through our transformations.
-A transformation is a set of functions used to alter our final builded Product, and their usage is described in our Configuration Knowledge DSL file.
+A transformation is a set of functions used to alter our final builded Product, and their usage is described in our Configuration Knowledge (CK) DSL file.

-In our implementation, an Asset is a Typeclass in which we describe how the functions must be implemented by our signatures, and fully work with Hephaestus.
+In our implementation, an asset is a typeclass that describes how the functions must be implemented to fully work with Hephaestus.
 Our typeclass is defined as follows:

 ```haskell
       class Asset a where